plmilord/Hass.io-custom-component-ikamand/README.md

 - Kamado Joe Kamado Joe iKamand Smart Temperature Control and Monitoring Device

-### How to connect your iKamand to your WiFi router
+### How to connect the iKamand module to your WiFi router

 <span align="center">